-Since Lee Iacocca introduced the Chrsyler minivans for the 1984 model year, the vehicle has earned a reputation for being the best kid shuttler around.
+Since Lee Iacocca introduced the Chrsyler minivans for the 1984 model year, the vehicle has earned a reputation for being among the best kid shuttlers around.
 Quickly copied by Ford and GM, it’s hard to beat the timeless designs of Chrysler, Dodge and Plymouth vans.
-It was on this day in 2000 that the fourth generation of the Dodge Caravan began to roll down the production line in Windsor, Ontario, the same plant the first generation was built at.
+However, as time goes on, designs change.
+On this day in 2000 the fourth generation of the Dodge Caravan began to roll down the production line in Windsor, Ontario, the same plant the first generation was built at.

 North American production of the van lasted through the 2007 model year.
-The fifth and current generation was introduced at the 2007 North American International Auto Show in Detroit.
+The fifth generation was introduced at the 2007 North American International Auto Show in Detroit.